ChristophP/web-react-components/README.md

 ## Contributing

 PRs are highly welcome.
-If you need features are find bugs please submit an issue.
+If you need features or find bugs please submit an issue.

 ## Credits